yerpj/TTN_with_Espruino/QuickStart.md

 ## Configure your LoRaWAN and connect
 [THIS SECTION SHOULD BE ADAPTED/CORRECTED BY SOMEONE SKILLED ON LoRaWAN CONFIG] At this time you should already have a basic knowledge about [TTN](https://www.thethingsnetwork.org/).
 If not, so why are you still reading this guide :-)
 For the purpose, I consider that you already know what are the [Network Session Key and Application Session Key](https://www.thethingsnetwork.org/wiki/LoRaWAN/Security#security-in-lorawan-and-ttn).
 You should not know much about that, only that they come from the [TTN Dashboard](https://staging.thethingsnetwork.org/applications) whenever you create an application and register a device using the devEUI you just retrieved.
+If it is the first time you are hearing about TTN Dashboard, [this link will help you to create an account and a first application](https://www.thethingsnetwork.org/docs/current/dashboard/).

-Basically, just create 3 variables with the values given by your newly created application:
+On espruino side,  just create 3 variables with the values given by your newly created application:
 ```js
 var devAddr="0000000000ABCDEF";
 var nwkSKey="00112233445566778899AABBCCDDEEFF";